Aigerim-Zh/Kickstarter-Analysis/README.md

         * Technology
         * Theater

-     * There are many subcategories subcategories for each category type, illustrated in Column T (subcategory).
+     * There are many subcategories for each category type, illustrated in Column T (subcategory).

-### What Kickstarter campaigns are the most successful?
+### What Kickstarter Campaigns are the Most Cuccessful?

 The "Category Statistics" sheet contains analysis displaying outcomes for each fundraising category, which can be filtered by a country.
 The chart below shows that, **the theater category was the most successful** with 839 Kickstarter campaigns among all 21 countries.